 Interviewer: How is Be Forever Yamato different from its two predecessors?

-Nishizaki: The original idea of Mr. Matsumoto was to place it 200 years in the future with Earth in a civil war.
+Nishizaki: Mr. Matsumoto’s original idea was to place it 200 years in the future with Earth in a civil war.
 I was uncertain about this, since it would undercut the meaning of our original collaberation.
 Namely, it would place the concept entirely in the hands of one person.
 There were two themes he wanted to have this time, one about manned machines and another about unmanned machines.

 Interviewer: What do you mean, “unmanned?”

 Nishizaki: In other words, the theme would be about how the world had progressed to being run by unmanned machines.
 We had already dealt with the idea that machines didn’t control people, not even Yamato itself.
 The idea that the future Earth would get into a civil war over that seemed like it had been prevented.
 Finding a way to connect that with the story of Yamato was most difficult.

 Interviewer: This is old news, but after the first movie was edited together from the TV series, Mr. Matsumoto was reluctant to make a Part 2.

 Nishizaki: It was my idea to make the second movie.
 Because Mr. Matsumoto didn’t like the death of Kodai and Yuki, Yamato 2 was made for TV.
 After that, it was my idea to make The New Voyage.
 So this new movie is our sixth work.

 Interviewer: It will be necessary to do something quite different this time, since you’ve already shown Kodai and Yuki being killed with Yamato.

 Nishizaki: To conclude what I was saying before, the previous five works have been basically treated as my concept.
 Mr. Matsumoto and I agreed that would both create new stories based on that.
 I asked him to contribute his ideas in writing rather than word of mouth.
 While writing the script based on them, I imbued it with Yamato elements, such as the melodrama.